COVID19 Student FAQ

 Incoming UCC students who have travelled from outside of Ireland will need to abide by the to current government guidelines https://www2.hse.ie/conditions/coronavirus/travel.html#Restrict-movements-travel

-Go to our Self Isolation and Restricted Movements FAQ for detailed information.
+Go to our Restricted Movements FAQ for detailed information.

 UCC have created a comprehensive Covid19 Student Induction course to help prepare students for their eventual return to campus.
-All new and returning UCC students should enrol on and complete this course.
+All new and returning UCC students are autoenrolled on this module.
+Please use your student log in to canvas and complete this important module.

 Added 15 Jun 2020